sketch-hq/SketchAPI/examples/selection-changed/README.md

 # Selection Changed

-This is an example Sketch plugin which demonstrates how to register for and respond to the SelectionChanged action.
+This example plugin illustrates how to listen for the `SelectionChanged` action, and to do something whenever the user changes the selection.

 _It was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._